Exploiting semantics to predict potential novel links from dense subgraphs

 Abstract:

 Knowledge graphs encode semantic knowledge that can be exploited to enhance different data management tasks, e.g., query answering, ranking, or data mining.
-We tackle the problem of pbkp_redicting interactions between drugs and targets, and propose esDSG, an unsupervised approach able to pbkp_redict links from subgraphs that are not only highly dense, but that comprise both similar drugs and targets.
-TheesDSG approach extends a state-of-the-art approximate densest subgraph algorithm with knowledge about the semantic similarity of the nodes in the original graph, and then pbkp_redicts potential novel interactions from the computed dense subgraph.We have conducted an initial experimental study on a benchmark of drug-target interactions.
+We tackle the problem of predicting interactions between drugs and targets, and propose esDSG, an unsupervised approach able to predict links from subgraphs that are not only highly dense, but that comprise both similar drugs and targets.
+TheesDSG approach extends a state-of-the-art approximate densest subgraph algorithm with knowledge about the semantic similarity of the nodes in the original graph, and then predicts potential novel interactions from the computed dense subgraph.We have conducted an initial experimental study on a benchmark of drug-target interactions.
 Our observed results suggest that esDSG is able to identify interactions in graphs where existing approaches cannot perform equality well.
-Further, a large number of esDSG pbkp_redictions can be validated using external databases as STITCH and Kegg.
+Further, a large number of esDSG predictions can be validated using external databases as STITCH and Kegg.
 These results, although initial, reveal how semantics in conjunction with topological information of the knowledge graph may have a great impact on pattern discovery tasks.

 Año de publicación: